ostdotcom/website-docupony/docs/started.md

 4. Soon after an activation link will be sent to the entered email.
 5. Activate your account using the link in the email address.
 Without activating you will be unable to recieve $OST or create your BT economy.
 6. Plan your BT economy in the 3 easy steps by following the provided instructions.
 FAQs and support articles will be provided on the page at each sub-step.
-7. Once you have registered, staked $OST and minted BT, the Air-drop process will begin to allocate the amount of BT into your account, this can distribute to end-users once they have been created following the process below.
+7. Once you have registered, staked $OST and minted BT, the Air-drop process will begin to allocate the amount of BT into your account, this can be distributed to end-users once they have been created following the process below.

-Please proceed through the rest of the tutorial once you have created and minted your branded token using OST KIT alpha.
-Follow the steps here to create users, Air-drop branded tokens, create transaction kinds and execute a transaction using the APIs provided below and in the detailed [reference](https://dev.stagingost.com/ostkit-restful-api/docs/user.html).
+Please proceed through the rest of the tutorial once you have constructed your BT economy and minted your BTs using OST KIT alpha.
+Follow the steps here to create [Users](https://dev.stagingost.com/ostkit-restful-api/docs/started.html#1-create-users), [Air-drop](https://dev.stagingost.com/ostkit-restful-api/docs/started.html#2-initiate-airdrop) BTs, Create transaction [kinds](https://dev.stagingost.com/ostkit-restful-api/docs/started.html#3-create-transaction-kind) and execute a [transaction](https://dev.stagingost.com/ostkit-restful-api/docs/started.html#4-execute-transaction) using the APIs provided below.
+Find more in the detailed [reference](https://dev.stagingost.com/ostkit-restful-api/docs/user.html).